jundalisay/superb/content/en/research/pythagoras/sentences/tetractys.md

 But the third tetractys is that which according to the same analogy or proportion comprehends the nature of all magnitude.

 For what the monad was in the former tetractys, that a point is in this.

 What the numbers 2 and 3, which are in power a side, were in the former tetractys, that the extended species of a line, the circular and the right, are in this; the right line indeed subsisting in conformity to the even number, since it is terminated[107] by two points; but the circular in conformity to the odd number, because it is comprehended by one line which has no end.
 But what in the former tetractys the square numbers 4 and 9 were, that the two-fold 332 species of planes, the rectilinear and the circular, are in this.

 And what the cube numbers 8 and 27 were in the former, the one being an even, but the other an odd number, that the two solids, one of which has a hollow superficies, as the sphere and the cylinder, but the other a plane superficies, as the cube and pyramid, are in this tetractys.
 Hence, this is the third tetractys, which gives completion to every magnitude, from a point, a line, a superficies, and a solid.

-## Fourth Tetractys= The Four Elements
+## Fourth Tetractys: The Four Elements

 The fourth tetractys is of the simple bodies fire, air, water, and earth, which have an analogy according to numbers.